TheFoundryVisionmongers/nuke-ML-server/INSTALL.md

 ```
 4. In Nuke, click on the DLClient connect button, you should have the three models available.

-### Implement your own model
+### Add your own model

-To create your own model, create a new folder in the /Models directory with your model name.
-At the minimum, this folder needs to include an empty __init__.py file and a model.py file that contains a Model class inheriting from BaseModel.
+To implement your own model, you can create a new folder in the /Models directory with your model name.
+At the minimum, this folder needs to include an empty `__init__.py` file and a `model.py` file that contains a Model class inheriting from BaseModel.

 You can copy the simple [Models/blur/](Models/blur) model as a starting point, and implement your own model looking at the examples of blur, densepose and mrcnn.